topbitdu/unidom-inventory/ROADMAP.md

 3. Improve the Grouped Inventory Item spec for the validations on the #quantity attribute
 4. Improve the Inventory Item Variance spec for the validations on the #quantity attribute
 5. Improve the Serialized Inventory Item spec for the validations on the #serial_number attribute

+## v1.0.2
+1. Improve the Grouped Inventory Item model for the validations on the #quantity attribute
+2. Improve the Grouped Inventory Item spec for the validations on the #quantity attribute
+3. Improve the Serialized Inventory Item spec for the validations on the #serial_number attribute